djhshih/mobsnvf/README.md

 ## Evaluation

-An evaluation python script is included with this repository to analyse the mutation profile, mutation counts, and mutation signature plots for the VCF files.
+An evaluation python script (`evaluate.py`) is included with this repository to analyse the mutation profile, mutation counts, and mutation signature plots for the vartiant (VCF/SNV) files.

 ### Example Usage